How Long Do Mistakes Stay On Your Business Credit Reports?

 Advertiser & Editorial Disclosure

-You messed up and now your business credit report won’t let you forget it.
+You ran into financial trouble and now your business credit report won’t let you forget it.
 Maybe you were busy (or cash crunched) and paid a vendor late.
 Or you fell behind on your taxes and the IRS filed a tax lien.
 Or worse, you were sued and a judgment was filed against you.

 Whatever the reason, a slip up like these can have a serious impact on your business credit reports and credit scores.
 You’re reminded of it when you apply for business credit, or other types of transactions that involve credit checks.
 You can’t shake it, and you’re left wondering, “When is it just going to go away?”